Compare Tick Travel Insurance policies and find the cover that's right for you

 What are the general exclusions?

-Your Tick Travel Insurance claim will not be paid if:
+Your Tick Travel Insurance claim may not be paid if:

-- Any insured person is travelling against the advice of a medical practitioner
+- Any insured person on the policy is travelling against the advice of a medical practitioner

-- Any insured person has in the last five years suffered from or received medical advice, treatment or medication for a heart condition, blood circulatory condition, diabetes, stroke, brain haemorrhage, epilepsy, anxiety or depression
+- Any insured person on the policy has in the last five years suffered from or received medical advice, treatment or medication for a heart condition, blood circulatory condition, diabetes, stroke, brain haemorrhage, epilepsy, anxiety or depression

 - It arises from your suicide, attempted suicide or deliberately putting yourself in danger